Written on 25 Mar 2019.

 Promoting values such as fairness, ethics, ecology and equality, The Body Shop’s business relies on a clear corporate motto: “Becoming the world’s most ethical and sustainable business”.
 To that end, the company has developed a five-year plan: “Enrich not Exploit” Commitment including 14 targets.

-It was acquired in 2016 by Natura Brasil, another cosmetics business which aims at combining beauty and nature.
+It was acquired in 2016 by Natura Brasil, another cosmetics business that aims at combining beauty and nature.
 Just like The Body Shop, Natura Brasil is committed to environmental protection.

 TO WHAT EXTENT DOES THE BODY SHOP PIONEER IN SUSTAINABLE COSMETICS?